lrshsl/RtoV/docs/getting_started.md

 ## Dependencies

 In order to use RtoV, a recent Python3 installation is required.
-It was tested and developed in a [https://www.python.org/downloads/release/python-3116/](Python 3.11.6) virtual environment on Linux.
+It was tested and developed in a [Python 3.11.6](https://www.python.org/downloads/release/python-3116) virtual environment on Linux.
 To check if it is installed and on which version, type into a terminal `python3 --version`

 It is recommended to use a virtual environment with Python.
 One can be created using e. g. anaconda or with the following command, which should work on most platforms: